ZhangTeng-Hust/UQAE/README.md

 ## Title
-Joint prediction and accuracy enhancement （JPAE） methods for deep regression learning considering the relationship between point and intervals
+UQAE: Uncertainty quantification and accuracy enhancement method for deep regression prediction scenarios

 ## Description of the files
 - 1) _Result_evalute.py_：A function for evaluating the effectiveness of prediction interval estimation and point prediction accuracy